 I once took part in a week long fast during which people prayed day and night for revival up in the mountain kingdom of Lesotho.
 All I can remember of the time was feeling really hungry and a little freaked out.
 Because of that, the idea of praying for revival conjures up images of many loud prayers and many loud preachers, waving big black bibles and making big promises in a dusty tent, and a hollow sense of anti-climax, because nothing really happened.
 Because of those memories, I generally steer clear of praying for revival for fear of hyping people into a kind of expectation that inevitably ends in jadedness.

-I'm nervous of the Pentecostal approach to prayer that expects God to change everything in one sudden, cataclysmic moment.
+I'm nervous of an overly Pentecostal approach to prayer that expects God to change everything in one sudden, cataclysmic moment.
 Truth be told, I've found much of the life of prayer is about inheriting the promises of God little by little through faith and patience.
 However, I'm equally nervous of the more popular Contemplative approach to prayer that insists all change must be slow and gradual.
 Biblically and in Church history, we have to acknowledge that there were times when God did in fact come and dramatically change everything for His people in an instant.
 These times were described as Revivals, and God wants us to persist in praying for a suddenly; a dramatic in-breaking of His power and mercy, even while we labor in the slowlies.
 God is the God of slowlies and suddenlies.

 Today in the book of Ezra, I found a prayer for revival I can pray without nervousness.
 It is so beautifully understated.
 Twice, Ezra uses the phrase, "Grant us a little reviving."
 He is not asking for God to come down and build the temple all by Himself.
 There is not an ounce of abdication in Ezra's prayer.
 It is prayed before Israel return from exile to rebuild the temple in Jerusalem and they know that it will not be done over-night.
 So they are asking to be revived so that they can re-build.